VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Circuits/embedded.md

 [TODO] ADC → μC →DAC, floating point, DMA?

-Depending on the board you're using (not the Arduino Uno) you may have a/multiple **D**igital to **A**nalog **C**onverter(s) (DAC), as well as **A**nalog to **D**igital **C**onverters (ADCs) which... do what you think.
+Depending on the board you're using (not the Arduino Uno) you may have a/multiple **D**igital to **A**nalog **C**onverter(s) (DAC), as well as **A**nalog to **D**igital **C**onverters (ADCs) which… do what you think.
 ADCs let you take an analog signal in - like the output of a guitar or the voltage as you turn a knob.
 DACs let you output a signal (like audio).
 Assuming you have enough computational horsepower and the DACs and ADCs on board are good enough, the combination of these could let you do everything from a guitar pedal to making your own radio (On top of just being able to read knob positions)

 Unfortunately, DACs and ADCs are complicated, and you really should know a lot about them as they're used a lot, so, without further-a-deux: